-• our electric utilities, Black Hills Power and Cheyenne Light.
-During 2012, Black Hills Power suspended operations at the 25 megawatt Ben French plant effective on Aug.
-31, 2012 and announced the retirement of the Ben French plant and the 21.8 megawatt Neil Simpson I plant effective March 21, 2014 to which we sell approximately 120,000 and 130,000 tons of coal per year, respectively;

-- the 362 megawatt Wyodak power plant owned 80 percent by PacifiCorp and 20 percent by Black Hills Power.
+- Black Hills Power for use at its Ben French, Neil Simpson I and Neil Simpson II plants.
+Effective Aug.
+31, 2012, Black Hills Power suspended operations at the 25 megawatt Ben French plant and announced the retirement of the Ben French plant and the 21.8 megawatt Neil Simpson I plant effective March 21, 2014.
+We sold approximately 120,000 tons per year to Ben French when it was operable and sell approximately 130,000 tons of coal per year to Neil Simpson I; - the 362 megawatt Wyodak power plant owned 80 percent by PacifiCorp and 20 percent by Black Hills Power.
 PacifiCorp is obligated to purchase a minimum of 1.5 million tons of coal each year of the contract term, subject to adjustments for planned outages.
 This contract expires at the end of December 2022; - the 110 megawatt Wygen III power plant owned 52 percent by Black Hills Power, 25 percent by MDU and 23 percent by the City of Gillette to which we sell approximately 600,000 tons of coal each year.
-This contract expires June 1, 2060; - the 90 megawatt Wygen I power plant owned 76.5 percent by Black Hills Wyoming and 23.5 percent by MEAN to which we sell approximately 600,000 tons of coal each year.
-This contract expires at the end of June 2038; and - certain regional industrial customers served by truck to which we sell approximately 165,000 tons of coal each year.
-These contracts are short-term and have a 1-3 year time range.
+This contract expires June 1, 2060; - the 90 megawatt Wygen I power plant owned 76.5 percent by Black Hills Wyoming and 23.5 percent by MEAN to which we sell approximately 500,000 tons of coal each year.
+This contract expires June 30, 2038; and - certain regional industrial customers served by truck to which we sell a total of approximately 150,000 tons of coal each year.
+These contracts are short-term and have terms of one to three years.

 Our Coal Mining segment sells coal to Black Hills Power and Cheyenne Light for all of their requirements under cost-based agreements that regulate earnings from these affiliate coal sales to a specified return on our coal mine's cost-depreciated investment base.
 The return is 4 percent above A-rated utility bonds, to be applied to our coal mining investment base as determined each year.
-Black Hills Power made a commitment to the SDPUC, the WPSC and the City of Gillette that coal for Black Hills Power's operating plants would be furnished and priced as provided by that agreement for the life of the Neil Simpson II plant and through June 1, 2060 for Wygen III.
+Black Hills Power made a commitment to the SDPUC, the WPSC and the City of Gillette that coal for Black Hills Power's operating plants would be furnished and priced as provided by that agreement for the life of the Neil Simpson II plant and through June 1, 2060, for Wygen III.
 The agreement with Cheyenne Light provides coal for the life of the Wygen II plant.

 The price for unprocessed coal sold to PacifiCorp for its 80 percent interest in the Wyodak plant is determined by the coal supply agreement described above.
-The agreement includes price adjustments in 2014 and 2019, which essentially allow us to retain the economic advantage of the mine's location adjacent to the plant.
+The agreement includes price adjustments in 2014 and 2019, which essentially allow us to retain the full economic advantage of the mine's location adjacent to the plant.
 The price adjustments will be based on the market price of coal plus considerations for the avoided costs of rail transportation and a coal unloading facility which PacifiCorp would have to incur if it purchased coal from another mine.

-WRDC supplies coal to Black Hills Wyoming for the Wygen I generating facility for requirements under an agreement using a base price that includes price escalators and quality adjustments through June 30, 2038 and includes actual costs per ton plus a margin equal to the yield for Moody's A-Rated 10-Year Corporate Bond Index plus 4 percent with the base price being adjusted on a 5-year interval.
+WRDC supplies coal to Black Hills Wyoming for the Wygen I generating facility for requirements under an agreement using a base price that includes price escalators and quality adjustments through June 30, 2038, and includes actual cost per ton plus a margin equal to the yield for Moody's A-Rated 10-Year Corporate Bond Index plus 4 percent with the base price being adjusted on a 5-year interval.
 The agreement stipulates that WRDC will supply coal to the 90 megawatt Wygen 1 plant through June 30, 2038.